scds/intro-regex/lessons/lesson1.md

 Some symbols, such as `.`, `?`, and `!`, have a special meaning when using regular expressions.
 If you simply wanted to search for all occurences of these types of symbols, preceed the symbol with a backslash (\\).

-Below, we show what happens if you only use "." as your regular expression.
-Instead of searching for all occurrences of ".", it will highlight every single character.
+Below, we show what happens if you only use `.` as your regular expression.
+Instead of searching for all occurrences of `.`, it will highlight every single character.

 <img src="../assets/img/basic3.png" width="100%" style="border: 2px solid #000;" alt="Matches for every letter in the test string are shown.">

-If you wanted to search for the occurrences of ".", you'll need to add a backslash before the period.
+If you wanted to search for the occurrences of the character `.`, you'll need to add a backslash before the period.
 This can be said about any other special character.

 <img src="../assets/img/basic4.png" width="100%" style="border: 2px solid #000;" alt="Only the '.' character is matched.">